 That Achilles heel is that the EMR contains text, or narrative information.
 The problem with text or narrative information is that in order to be usefully handled by the computer, text needs to be put into a structured format that is useful to the computer.
 Text – narrative – is almost useless to the computer when it is in the form of text.
 By placing contents of the EMR into the form that is useful to the computer, the medical community can read and analyze an unlimited amount of data.
 Stated differently, when there is text in the EMR, the medical community is limited to the amount of data that can be manually read or analyzed by an individual.
 And an individual can only manually process a very finite number of documents.

 By putting the medical record in the form that is useful to the computer, the medical community opens up the possibility of reading and analyzing thousands and thousands of medical records efficiently and conveniently.
 When an individual tries to process those records when the records contain text, the individual can process only a small fraction of the records.
 Fortunately there is technology that allows the text found in the EMR to be transformed into a structure that is amenable to the computer.

-Textual ETL is technology that reads raw, narrative text such as that found in medical records and turns that text into a standard structured data base.
+That technology is Textual ETL.
+Textual ETL is technology that reads raw, narrative text such as that found in medical records and turns that text into a standard structured database.
 A central and important part of the work that textual ETL does is the disambiguation of the text found in the medical record that has been read.
-The data base that is produced is created in a state that is said to contain “normalized” or “disambiguated” text.
+The database that is produced is created in a state that is said to contain “normalized” or “disambiguated” text.

 Restructuring the Disambiguated, Normalized Data